Boris Mouravieff: Teaching

 In April 1955, Mouravieff became a privat-docent at University of Geneva where he taught two courses until 1961, one concerning the history of Russia before 1917 and the other on esoteric philosophy.
 This last course was entitled: "An Introduction to esoteric philosophy according to the esoteric tradition of Eastern Orthodoxy".
 This course regularly brought together between ten and thirty students.
-The introductory speech of the 1956 academic year on the theme of "The Problem of the New Man" was published by the journal "Syntheses".
-Over the years at Geneva University, Mouravieff wrote a series of articles for Syntheses on similar themes.
+The introductory speech of the 1956 academic year on the theme of "The Problem of the New Man" was published by the journal "Synthèses".
+Over the years at Geneva University, Mouravieff wrote a series of articles for the journal on similar themes.

 The course Mouravieff taught at the University of Geneva served as the basis for his three volume work, "Gnôsis", the first volume of which was published in April 1961 by the editions "La Colombe" in Paris.
 The mastery and the clarity of the presentation were recognized and the work won the Victor-Émile Micheletesoteric literature prize the following year.

 In 1961, Mouravieff set up the Centre for Esoteric Christian Studies (C.E.C.E.), based in Geneva, which he chaired and led until his death.
 Mouravieff's aim in setting up the C.E.C.E. was to contribute to the formation of the "New Man", a cultured and balanced individual, mature in both their emotional as well as intellectual capacities.
 He felt this need especially because he saw the years into the 21st century as a critical historical period, a "Transition period", between a cycle of history just ending and a new cycle, which bring both promise and opportunity but great danger at the same time.